 Generally speaking, you likely haul the same loads every trip, or at least something very similar.
 So you know what kind of tires you need for your truck and trailer.

 But when was the last time you looked at tire technology?
 It changes all the time as different rubbers are being discovered, and new ways of making the tires are being incorporated.
-The tires you were using for the last 5 years are likely not the top of the line anymore.
+The tires you have been using for the last five years are likely not the top of the line anymore.

 For instance, you might benefit by switching to a low rolling resistance tire.
 These tires have less tread on them, and therefore they have less drag.
 As we know less drag leads to better fuel economy.
 However, if you don’t make sure you have proper inflation, your investment in these tires will be negated.